guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 Notice that it has [struct tags](http://stackoverflow.com/questions/10858787/what-are-the-uses-for-tags-in-go)
  - this maps each value to a JSON file, we'll show you how to read the config from a file later.
 Notice that `Servers` is a slice, you can have as many servers as you like.
-Finally the `BackendConfig` is the configuration for how your email transaction will be processed.
+Finally the `BackendConfig` configures how your email transaction will be processed.
 All servers share the same backend.

 Here is the `Servers` struct: